Ten-man Swansea dug in to claim a hard-earned point against Sunderland at the Stadium of Light.

 The home side came closest to opening the scoring in a poor first half when Adam Johnson's half volley was saved by Lukasz Fabianski.

-The Swans, meanwhile, failed to test Vito Mannone in the Sunderland goal and had to play the final ten minutes with ten men after Angel Rangel was shown a second yellow card. his point
+The Swans, meanwhile, failed to test Vito Mannone in the Sunderland goal and had to play the final ten minutes with ten men after Angel Rangel was shown a second yellow card.

 But this stalemate moved the Swans onto ten points from six games.